 There are numerous companies and individuals that provide cyber protection services to ensure your information is protected.
-Expert advice is essential, as technology is continually changing and hackers come up with new ways to access systems every day.
+Expert advice is essential, as technology is continually changing, and hackers come up with new ways to access systems every day.
+As a guide to keeping your systems secure you should ask your security partner for help meeting the CIS Critical Security Standards Version 8 (CISv8).